ArshitG/Data-Analysis-Projects/README.md

 `
 In this project, We are going to work with dataset of used cars from eBay Kleinanzeigen, a classifieds section of the German eBay website.
 The dataset was originally uploaded on Kaggle by user orgesleka, but it's not available there anymore.
 You can access the dataset `[here](https://data.world/data-society/used-cars-data)`.
 The dataset we are going to use is a less cleaned version of the data, with 50,000 data points.
 Our aim in this project is to clean the data and analyze used car listings.`

+---

+##Exploratory Data Visualization on The I-94 Traffic Dataset